FoxGeats/BrightSoul/README.md

 # Bright Soul

-必须使用 Unity 2019.3.2f1 版本以上
-经测试，Unity 2019.3.2f1 可用，所以推荐 Unity 2019.3.2f1
+Must use Unity 2019.3.2f1 version or higher

-Packages的依赖应该需要在线下载，若没有的话
+The dependencies of Packages should need to be downloaded online, if not available

-项目使用 Universal Render Pipeline + Input System
+The project uses Universal Render Pipeline+Input System

-Demo View Follow the Link ->
+Demo View Follow the Link -> https://www.youtube.com/watch?v=4IJDMgSF-_8